nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 rawData.asCsvReader[Car](',', true).foreach(println _)
 ```

-That was to be expected. [`DateTime`][DateTime] is not part of the standard Scala library, and tabulate cannot provide
+That was to be expected. [`DateTime`] is not part of the standard Scala library, and tabulate cannot provide
 the required glue for it.

-Doing so is rather straightforward, however: all you need to do is provide an implicit [`CellDecoder`][CellDecoder] for
+Doing so is rather straightforward, however: all you need to do is provide an implicit [`CellDecoder`] for
-[`DateTime`][DateTime].
+[`DateTime`].
 We already have such an instance for `Int`, so we can just summon that and turn it into what
 we want:

 ```tut:silent